projectacrn/acrn-hypervisor/doc/introduction/index.rst

 introduce additional latency for applications.

 :numref:`ACRN-architecture` shows the ACRN hypervisor architecture, with the automotive example IC VM and service VM together.
-The Service OS (SOS) owns most of the devices including the platform devices, and provides I/O mediation.
+The Service VM owns most of the devices including the platform devices, and provides I/O mediation.
 Some of the PCIe devices may be passed through to the User OSes via the VM configuration.
-The SOS runs the IC applications and hypervisor-specific applications together, such as the ACRN device model, and ACRN VM manager.
+The Service VM runs the IC applications and hypervisor-specific applications together, such as the ACRN device model, and ACRN VM manager.